-Depreciation is one of those terms you kind of know you should know as an investor but put off learning about.
-If you’re like me, maybe you tucked it away in the back of your mind as something you’ll address at another time—or maybe have your accountant address it for you.
+As a real estate investor, rental property depreciation is one of those terms you know you should understand—but put off learning about.
+Maybe you tucked it away in the back of your mind as a tax deduction you’ll address at another time.
 (You swear, you’ll figure it out another day.)

 What Is Depreciation?